 Each Illuminator is supplied with a panel-mount "whip" antenna suitable for most applications.
 Directional antennas with higher gains are available for fringe areas.
+Also available are Puck style antennas designed to minimise vandalism.

 Attach the antenna to the antenna connector located on the top of the Illuminator case.
 Hand tighten only.
 Using tools to tighten antenna connectors may damage them, voiding the warranty.